China's biggest bank says does not intend financing Adani's Carmichael coal mine

 An Adani spokesman did not immediately respond to a request for comment.

-Reuters has previously reported that Adani was in talks with China Machinery Engineering Corp (CMEC) for a loan. .
+Reuters has previously reported that Adani was in talks with China Machinery Engineering Corp (CMEC) for a loan. [nL4N1N80P2].

 Deutsche Bank and Commonwealth Bank of Australia have publicly refused loans, given opposition to investment in fossil fuels.